Value for Money 65%

 There’s a good range of accommodation in St Martin de Belleville and the neighbouring hamlet of St Marcel.
 Here are some recommendations:

-Their second chalet is Chamois Lodge which is also beautifully finished in old wood and stone, and decorated in an elegant contemporary style.
+Chamois Lodge is also beautifully finished in old wood and stone, and decorated in an elegant contemporary style.
 The only drawback to both of these is that it’s a hike up to the lifts – fortunately the company operates an on-call chauffeur service to take care of the problem.

 Hotel St Martin is a three-star offering both rooms and self-catering apartments at the foot of the pistes.
 Rooms have been individually decorated and have a pleasant, woody feel.
 Alp’Hotel is another three-star which is on the piste, but a bit of a walk from the centre of the village.
 Rooms vary from basic doubles to a nice wood-panelled mini-suite.